 - The competing interests of the other named beneficiaries and any other person making a claim.

-Yes but a contingency arrangement may not be necessary because if you do not have a claim we will tell you – generally without charge.
+Yes, but a contingency arrangement may not be necessary.
+If you do not have a claim for contesting a Will, we will tell you – generally without charge.
 If you do have a claim we will generally wait for payment without charging the success fee applicable under a contingency arrangement.
 Find out more

-The legal costs associated with a contested estate (including the executor’s costs and a claimant’s costs) are often paid by the estate.
+The legal costs associated with contesting a Will (including the executor’s costs and a claimant’s costs) are often paid by the estate.
 It is of course true that the more costs an estate pays the less that will be available for distribution to beneficiaries.
 We are therefore as cost conscious and commercially minded with contested estates as with any other matter.

-We understand that in most cases our clients are unable to pay costs while a matter is negotiated or litigated and we therefore normally await payment of our fees until the end of the matter.
+We understand that in most cases our clients are unable to pay costs while a matter is negotiated or litigated and we therefore normally await payment of our fees until the end of the contested wills and estates matter.

-Read our Client Reviews and then talk to us about your contested estate or inheritance claim matter on a no obligation basis.
+Please read our Client Reviews and then talk to us about contesting a Will (SA) or inheritance claim matters on a no obligation basis.